Wed. June 18, 2014 2:15 PM to 3:45 PM

-Ms. Julia D Thompson (Purdue University, West Lafayette), Mel Chua (Purdue University), and Cole H Joslyn (Purdue University)
+Ms. Julia D Thompson (Purdue University, West Lafayette), Ms. Mel Chua (Purdue University), and Cole H Joslyn (Purdue University)

 Engineering Habits of Mind - an Undergraduate Course that Asks: 'What Is It That Makes Someone an Engineer?' and 'What Distinguishes Engineers from Other Professionals?'